All Souls Novena

 There are many people in the world today who are starving to death.
 Some are victims of war, political turmoil, ethnic cleansing, and religious disputes.
 Others are victims of drought, earthquakes, storms, and other natural disasters.
 Even in the United States, where food is plentiful, there are adults and children who do not have enough to eat.

 Lord, come to the rescue of my brothers and sisters throughout the world who are starving.
 Bless those who have already died, be with those who are dying and help us to distribute the world’s bounty of food justly.
 You have gifted us with a world overflowing with food and drink.
-Help us to be good stewards and to remember that every man, woman, and child in this world is our brother and sister.
-Amen.
+Help us to be good stewards and to remember that every person in this world is our brother and sister.
+Amen

 It is difficult for us to forgive someone who has taken the life of a loved one.
 It doesn’t matter whether the person who caused the death is a terrorist, robber, rapist, drunk driver, enraged spouse, or misguided teen.
 It doesn’t matter if the death was the result of a deliberate act or an accident.
 Our hurt and loss can fill us with anger and bitterness.
 We want to strike back rather than follow Jesus’ example and offer forgiveness.
 The culprit may or may not benefit from our action, but we will, because it is through forgiveness that we can find peace and try to restore the human community.